 - Meal prep sides or items for lunches. – Meal prep can make the day at home with a toddler go much more smoothly.
 If you work outside of the home, it can also make it go more smoothly to have some meal prep done each week that will work for packing lunches, etc.

 - Serve a variety. – Try to change your toddler’s lunch frequently.
 Keeping it interesting and different can help prevent your toddler from becoming picky about foods.

 - Know your role. – The parent’s role in feeding their kids is to: (1) decide WHAT is served (2) WHERE it is eaten (3) WHEN mealtime occurs.
 It’s your child’s job to decide (1) HOW MUCH of the foods offered they will consume and (2) IF they will eat at all (side note: read my toddler won’t eat dinner if you have trouble with your child not eating at meals.)
 Keeping your roles straight will help you to feel confident at mealtimes.

 Toddler Lunch Ideas – Entrees

 - Tuna or Salmon Salad – I love having my toddler help me mix up a simple greek yogurt tuna salad.
-We serve it on whole-grain crackers and usually alongside a veggie and/or fruit.
+We serve it on whole-grain crackers (here are some of our favorite crackers) and usually alongside a veggie and/or fruit.